 A marketing authorisation is required for Arzneimittelspezialitäten.
-Arzneimittelspezialitäten are defined as medicinal products:
+Arzneimittelspezialitäten are defined as medicinal products which comprise all of the following:

-- Which are produced in such a way as to guarantee the same composition for each batch; - Whose packages are sold under an identical name; and - Which are available in a pre-packaged form to the end user.
+- They are produced in such a way as to guarantee the same composition for each batch. - Their packages are sold under an identical name. - They are available in a pre-packaged form to the end user.